Jupyter Lab Guide¶

 1 Introduction¶

-Jupyter Labs are open-source web applications that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+JupyterLab is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modelling, data visualization, machine learning, and much more.

-The ReCaS Jupyter Lab can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.
+The ReCaS JupyterLab can access your files and directories stored in the ReCaS-Bari storage (based on the GPFS distributed file system) and use high-performance GPUs to speed up the execution of your application.

 2 JupyterLab Launcher¶